haleemur/dbt-modelling-test/README.md

 dbt-modelling-test/dbt_projects/models/customer_lifecycle.sql
 ```

-4. [run dbt](#running-transformations) _& verify that the output tables have expected values. you can verify that by querying tables _
+4. [run dbt](#running-transformations) _and verify that the output tables have expected values. you can verify that by querying tables._ As you edit the model definitions, just re-run the following command, and it will refresh the target tables.
+The target tables may be inspected in schema `dbt_output` and the table name will correspond to the model name (e.g. `dbt_output.monthly_top10_movies`)
 ```
 docker-compose run dbt run
 ```